OUTDOOR. OUTREACH. THINK OUTSIDE THE PEW!

 Worship music at Drive-in Worship will be primarily contemporary praise, integrated with some of the older, more familiar hymns each week.
 Preaching will focus on New Testament passages which are foundational to having a personal relationship with Jesus Christ.

-SUNDAY MORNINGS, MAY THROUGH LABOR DAY
+SUNDAY MORNINGS, MEMORIAL DAY THROUGH LABOR DAY

 8:45 - 9:30 a.m.